beldenge/Zenith/README.md

 For specifics on the command-line and REST API, please check out the [zenith-inference](zenith-inference/README.md) and [zenith-api](zenith-api/README.md) modules respectively.

 ### Stopping
-In order to stop Zenith, you'll have to type `ctrl + z` in the terminal where zenith is running.
+In order to stop Zenith, you'll have to type `ctrl + c` in the terminal where zenith is running.

 # Benchmarks
 When using the simulated annealing optimizer, it successfully solves the Zodiac 408 cipher with varying probability and speed depending on the hyperparameters chosen.
 It is especially sensitive to the annealing temperatures and number of sampler iterations.